albertferreira2020/Oracle-To-Sql/README.md

 # Oracle-To-Sql
-Migrate data with Select in Oracle database for input SqlServer
+Migrate data with Select in Oracle database for input SqlServer, with alert by e-mail in case of fail.

 ```Javascript
 var nodemailer = require('nodemailer');